 No wonder the disciples were confused - so many new and radical understandings to grasp in such a short, whirlwind time!
 Which ones to choose, which one to take for a focus?
 Using the principle of saving the best until last, let's take another look at the implications of the message about moving on, moving outwards.
 As I mentioned a moment ago, Jesus' call to the disciples to leave the familiar setting of their home town and to move on into and across Galilee could be seen as very controversial.
 The crowds hanging around looking for ongoing gratification would certainly not be pleased with that move, at least not initially.
 Can't you just hear the complaints?
-"Hey, he missed me!"
+"Hey, he missed ME!"
 "But it was MY turn!"
 "The nerve of that boy, leaving us to fend for ourselves!"
 Not until later would they be able to reminisce to the grandchildren about how they too had once had the chance to meet the Messiah in person.

-However, we do need to give both the townspeople of Capernaum and the disciples credit for moving on and outwards.
+However, we do need to give both the townspeople of Capernaum and the disciples some credit for moving on and outwards.
 The result was that accounts of Jesus' healing power spread like wildfire throughout Galilee, and ever larger crowds assembled to hear him proclaim the good news of reconciliation with God and how the kingdom could be theirs - and ours - through faith.
 And to give Mark credit as well, we need to recall that all the events he recounted did indeed take place in only two or three years, and so we can understand his breathless immediacy.

 But the work of the church that Christ founded didn't end there - it started there, and the call to the disciples and followers of Christ has continued over two thousand years to continue that proclamation of the Good News.
-The church has been reminded constantly, and sometimes quite forcefully, of the call not to get stuck in one place, with only one group of people, but to be constantly reaching out, finding new ways to spread the love of Christ.
+The church has been reminded constantly, and sometimes quite forcefully, of the admonition from Jesus not to get stuck in one place, with only one group of people, but to be constantly reaching out, finding new ways to spread the love of Christ.
 That message resonates all across the church, and all across the globe.
 We here at Central are currently being urged and pushed and dragged by God into more change and expansion than we thought we'd ever encounter.
-At the same time we are also reminded, especially on this Presbyterian World Service and Development (PWS&D) Sunday of another way that we can support other disciples to proclaim God's love in Christ through actions of mercy, aid, food, medicine, education, and economic opportunity that are helped by our donations.
-Every time we allocate on our envelopes that some of what we give is to help in that cause, we are joining with the disciples in Mark's gospel as they responded to Jesus' call to head on out into other needy areas.
+And yet at the same time we are also excited by the possibility of new ways to proclaim God's love in Christ through actions of housing, food, education, community building, and pastoral care.
+Every time we donate our time, our energy, our money we join with the disciples in Mark's gospel as they responded to Jesus' call to head on out into other needy areas, and we join with the faithful across the years who have likewise responded.